Lisa-pa/SAMAE/README.rst

 What happens when you run the filemanager.py file?
 --------
         - Simple images
-                1) Start of the processing
+                0) Estimation of parameters from the manually labelled data.
-                        The image appears with a window asking you to validate the start of the analysis.
+                1) Start of the  automated processing The image appears with a window asking you to validate the start of the analysis.
                 2) Detection of scale
                         Scale is automatically detected for the estimation of calibration factors.